 In some cases, employers offer a child care reimbursement account, but even if this isn’t an option, all employed parents are eligible for a credit worth between 20 percent and 35 percent of child care costs.1

-While charitable contributions can also lead to deductions, donating items to “qualified organizations” is an easy way to collect deductions up to a certain amount.
-Assuming the items to be donated are in good shape, individuals are eligible for a deduction based on the current value of the item in question.
+Assuming the items to be donated are in good shape, individuals are eligible for a deduction based on the current value of the item in question for noncash gifts totaling more than $500.
 The amount to be deducted for each item must be tracked by the individual making the donations, and prices can be found in the Salvation Army’s donation value guide.

-For individuals earning less than $63,000 a year ($127,000 total for couples) who want to beef up their skill set with extra education, there’s the Lifetime Learning Credit offered by the IRS.
-For eligible parties, the credit will match up to 20 percent of education spending up to $10,000, even for retirees.
+For individuals earning less than $68,000 a year ($136,000 total for couples) who want to beef up their skill set with extra education, there’s the Lifetime Learning Credit offered by the IRS.1 For eligible parties, the credit will match up to 20 percent of education spending up to $10,000 for post-high school courses that build skills, even for retirees.

 While deductions for qualified plans like IRAs or 401(k)s are common knowledge, there is an extra tax credit for investing that many eligible Americans don’t even know about called the Saver’s Credit.
 It can provide a tax credit of up to $1,000 to eligible individuals, and $2,000 to eligible married couples.

 Still looking for more ways to expand your tax return?
 Explore all credits and deductions for individuals listed on the IRS’s website.
 While you await your refund, be sure to come up with a smart plan for your extra cash like paying down your debt or by building up your emergency expense fund.